confidential-containers/confidential-containers/CONTRIBUTING.md

 - `no-forward-port-needed`
 - `stable-candidate`

-Once this PR is approved and is merged in the Kata 2.0 repository, it should now be backported *twice*:
+Once this PR is approved and is merged in the 2.0 repository, it should now be backported *twice*:

-- Kata 1.x: Raise a new PR on the Kata 1.x runtime repository
+- 1.x: Raise a new PR on the 1.x runtime repository

   - This PR should be labelled with the `backport` label.
   - The commit message should mention the original PR.

-- Stable backports: Raise new PRs on each of the currently maintained stable branches in the Kata 1.x runtime repository
+- Stable backports: Raise new PRs on each of the currently maintained stable branches in the 1.x runtime repository

   - These PRs should be labelled with the `backport` label.
   - The commit message should mention the original PR.